Collateral Damage and Covert Manipulation: The Dual Threat of UAP Encounters

 Keel documented many of the elements of the UFO phenomenon which seem absurd.
 And that’s the rub…everyone who gets into UFO research is looking at those flying objects as advanced ships a la “Star Trek” and hoping to meet a Vulcan.
 When they encounter data that demonstrates the UFO phenomenon is more suggestive of an interdimensional or mysterious intelligence, they become more likely to reject it based on their own bias.

 Skinwalker Ranch is the perfect example.
-The USG spent 22 million dollars of our tax money on the ranch.
-The small program studying UAP (which yielded the Tic-Tac videos) was just a part of this larger Skinwalker Ranch program.
+The USG spent time and money studying the ranch.
+The program studying UAP (which yielded the Tic-Tac videos) was a part of the Skinwalker Ranch program.
 Many elements of high strangeness (cryptids, portals, poltergeists) were observed and recorded at the ranch along with UFOs, establishing a rock solid connection between the two.
 The incidents happened during the private (Bigelow) study that preceded the government program and the study that is currently following it (Fugal).
 Backed by similar incidents in Point Pleasant, West Virginia and Bradshaw Ranch, Arizona this seems a solid line of inquiry.
 Unless you simply dismiss the ranch because of what it implies, but that would be silly.

 Again, that’s why it’s important to suspend the question of origin.
 It gets in the way of the data, and we’re always trying to make the data fit into a point of origin for these objects.
 We do this to make them into something we understand.
 Yet, evidence defies categorization and the phenomenon is not to be trusted.
 It can lead us to believe it’s from where ever it would like to be from that day.